vinicunca/akar/docs/content/docs/2.pohon/2.components/page-logos.md

 1. Using the `items` prop to provide a list of logos.
 Each item can be either:
   - An icon name (e.g., `i-simple-icons-github`)
-  - An object containing `src` and `alt` properties for images, which will be utilized in a `UAvatar` component
+  - An object containing `src` and `alt` properties for images, which will be utilized in a `PAvatar` component
 2. Using the default slot to have complete control over the content

 ::tabs{class="gap-0"}